mui/material-ui/docs/src/pages/components/use-media-query/use-media-query.md

   we return a default matches during the first mount.
 The default value is `false`.
 - `options.matchMedia` (_Function_ [optional]): You can provide your own implementation of _matchMedia_.
 This can be used for handling an iframe content window.
 - `options.noSsr` (_Boolean_ [optional]): Defaults to `false`.
-  In order to perform the server-side reconciliation, the hook needs to render twice.
+  To perform the server-side hydration, the hook needs to render twice.
-  A first time with `false` and a second time with the resolved value.
+  A first time with `false`, the value of the server, and a second time with the resolved value.
   This double pass rendering cycle comes with a drawback.
 It's slower.
   You can set this option to `true` if you are doing **client-side only** rendering.
 - `options.ssrMatchMedia` (_Function_ [optional]): You can provide your own implementation of _matchMedia_ in a [server-side rendering context](#server-side-rendering).